Cooperative Group Affiliations

 Resource for Clinical Investigation (RCI)

-The Center for International Bone Marrow Transplant Research (CIBMTR) formed the Resource for Clinical Investigation in Blood and Marrow Transplant (RCI BMT) as a way to provide statistical expertise and data management services for multi-center phase I and II trials.
+The Center for International Blood and Marrow Transplant Research (CIBMTR) formed the Resource for Clinical Investigation in Blood and Marrow Transplant (RCI BMT) as a way to provide statistical expertise and data management services for multi-center phase I and II trials.
 Usually, less than 10 centers participate in these phase I & II trials.
 The results of the Phase I & II RCI studies may pave the way for future, larger Phase III studies conducted by the BMT-CTN.

 Collaborations with Academic Institutions

-Investigator Initiated Clinical Trials
+Investigator-Initiated Clinical Trials